Getting Creative With Your Family Garden

 Allow Some Energy To Be Released In The Garden

 There are some gorgeous garden toys available for children now that can be incorporated as part of the landscaping.
-The first garden in the video shows how a relatively small garden was landscaped with the full family in mind.
-A patio area was created by the house to be practical for food service and proximity to the house, and the bottom of the garden had a further patio and play area where the children could play happily.
+A relatively small garden can be landscaped with the full family in mind.
+A patio area created by the house is practical for food service, and the bottom of the garden could have a further patio and play area where the children could play happily.
 You can sit at the table and chairs with the children while they play in their little playhouse or on the slide and trampoline, or you can have a more peaceful experience sitting by the house a little more out of earshot of the excitable play!

-The pathway created across the garden had bikes in mind when it was created, so not only does it have the aesthetic role of making the garden seem longer than it is, it also allows the children to ride up and down, with a little turning point created especially at the far end to allow them the ease of play.
+You could add pathways across the garden for bikes in mind, so not only does it have the aesthetic role of making the garden seem longer than it is, it also allows the children to ride up and down, with a little turning point created especially at the far end to allow them the ease of play.